Prevent churn with cancellation flows

 - If they say that the product is too expensive, you can offer a discount.

-- If the customer claims they want to control the payments, you can reinforce the advantages of auto-renewal and let the customer keep automatic renewal or continue to disable it.
+- If the customer says they want to control payments, you can reinforce the advantages of automatic renewal and let them choose whether to keep or disable it.

-- If the product wasn’t the right fit, suggest changing the plan (e.g., product version, term, quantity).
+- If the product wasn't the right fit, suggest changing the plan (for example, product version, term, quantity).

 noteIf no alternatives are configured for your portal, this option won't be shown.